MTDCodes/CouchBot.Docs/docs/rolemanagement.rst

      - ``!cb role remove "CouchMe"``
      - Removes the *command* "CouchMe"

-Reaction Roles are also available to use should you find that easier to implement on your server;
+Reaction Roles are also available to use should you find that easier to implement on your server.
+Instead of typing a command, your users can react to an emoji attached to a message to be assigned / removed from a given role;

 ..
-Note:: This can scale up to a maximum or **FOUR** reaction roles.
+Note:: A *single* reaction message can contain up to **four** reaction roles.
+Want more than 4?
+You will need to provide multiple messages.

 .. list-table:: Reaction Role Commands
    :widths: 25 25 50